glzr-io/zebar/README.md

 ## Installation

 **Downloads for Windows, MacOS, and Linux are available in the [latest release](https://github.com/glzr-io/zebar/releases)**.
-After installing, you can run the default start script located at `%userprofile%/.glzr/zebar/start.cmd` (Windows) or `$HOME/.glzr/zebar/start.sh` (MacOS/Linux).
+After installing, you can run the default start script located at `%userprofile%/.glzr/zebar/start.bat` (Windows) or `$HOME/.glzr/zebar/start.sh` (MacOS/Linux).

+The config file is located `%userprofile%/.glzr/zebar/config.yaml`.
+A default config is created on startup.

 ## Migration from GlazeWM bar